-- Prayer and Pledge of Allegiance led by Ken Brown the Rotarian of the Week - Rotary Minute: Dave Moore. - Introduction of Guests to the Meeting - Introduction / induction of guests and new members - Announcements-Upcoming events - Queen of Hearts / Happy Dollars - Servicing of nutritional needs and desires - This Week's Speaker is Christina Holloway presenting her Classification Talk - We continue to meet formally on the first three Wednesdays of the month The First is a regular speaker, the Second is an Open House, the Third is a presentation from a more senior Rotary Official.
-There will often be a four meeting in a community locale, that is social in nature - Let us all participate with Membership . . .
-Look for ways to bring friends guests who might make the cut as a member and contribute through active future of Service to Humanity.
-We may even have one such purpo with us here today! - Our "Rotary Mental Health Initiative" is in full swing on it's way to real You may assist in locating speakers and resources, please contact Nancy Jos Pat Edwards or Dave Moore to incorporate these resources into action - You may aslo contact Bob Gerling or Warren Stewart to suggest future activity or programs for us to engage in during the current and future years - The Rotaract Club of Hampton Roads meets on the 2nd and 4th Monday the month at 7 PM right here at Gordon Biersch Brewery & Restaurant
+- Prayer and Pledge of Allegiance led by Ken Brown the Rotarian of the Month - Rotary Minute: Dave Moore. - Introduction of Guests to the Meeting - Introduction / induction of guests and new members - Announcements-Upcoming events - Queen of Hearts / Happy Dollars - Servicing of nutritional needs and desires - This Week's Speaker is Andrew Braisted presenting a talk on the Cardiovascular Programs at Bon Secour - We continue to meet formally on the first three Wednesdays of the month: The First is a regular speaker, the Second is an Open House, the Third is a presentation from a more senior Rotary Official.
+There will often be a fourth meeting in a community locale, that is social in nature - Let us all participate with Membership . . .
+Look for ways to bring friends as guests who might make the cut as a member and contribute through an active future of Service to Humanity.
+We may even have one such purpose with us here today! - Our "Rotary Mental Health Initiative" is in full swing on it's way to reality.
+You may assist in locating speakers and resources, please contact Nancy Joslin, Pat Edwards or Dave Moore to incorporate these resources into action - You may as lo contact Bob Gerling or Warren Stewart to suggest future activities or programs for us to engage in during the current and future years - The Rotaract Club of Hampton Roads meets on the 2nd and 4th Monday of the month at 7 PM right here at Gordon Biersch Brewery & Restaurant

+Rotarian of the Month: Ken Brown

+Birthdays for January, 2020

+LouAnn Fornataro Jerry Odom Thomas Freridge

+Ongoing Service Projects

+Event Details (will be updated as we move forward)

+Bicycle Safety

-5 - 5 uicide Prevention Hotline ROTW Speaker Clubs Website Flag 4 Way Test K Rotarian of the Week: en Brown (today) Don Fisher (1/8/20) Birthdays for January, 2020 Jonathan Eple Thomas Freri Ongoing Service Projects Event Details (will be updated as we move forward) Bicycle Safety Annual - last December 8, 2018: Boys and Girls Club, Virginia Beac is currently working on bicycle repairs with 2 events this month of Dec 5 & Fri, Dec 6, at United Methodist Church, Potters House, at 2 Street, VB.
+Annual - last December 8, 2018: Boys and Girls Club, Virginia Beach.
+Dave is currently working on bicycle repairs with 2 events this month on Thur, Dec 5 & Fri, Dec 6, at United Methodist Church, Potters House, at 212 19th success of this event at Zeiders American Dream Theater for next Spring

+Street, VB.

 Silent Auction The Silent Auction was held again on April 14.
-We are working to rec success of this event at Zeiders American Dream Theater for next S h: СНІ Community Health Initiative of Haiti CleanDrinking Water Proje updates from Pat Edwards ırth Rotaract Meetings are held at 7 PM every 2nd and 4th Monday of the me the Gordon Biersch Brewery & Restaurant, Va Beach.
-For updates: Nancy Joslin s as an Cashola Most recent event was August 19th at Shorebreak Restaurant, Shor Virginia Beach for Ellen Cummings recent trip to Sudan ose Special Olympics Annual Event in May at Princess Anne High School and at Plaza School - Oustanding support for those in the community lity. slin, Ongoing International Project to Stamp out Polio everywhere in the 12 known cases left!
-Pints for Polio is ongoing and coming up ag ties Clean the Bay Day next year 31 st opportunity was June 1, 2019 - this event has collected 6.5 pounds of debris in the past 30 years y of District Grant with Local Rotary Clubs Grant Project with area Rotary Clubs to work with the Soap Chips Pr make portable showers available to the community, the Elizabeth River and Lynnhaven River Now oyster bed restoration date 7600 Website RI Website Code of Conduct Humor Meeting Host Website

-Nancy's Note Today Calendar Events 1-800-278-8255 - Suicide Prevention Hotline Opening
+We are working to recreat the updates from Pat Edwards the Gordon Biersch Brewery & Restaurant, Va Beach.
+For updates: contact

+CHI Community Health Initiative of Haiti Clean Drinking Water Project with

+Rotaract Meetings are held at 7 PM every 2nd and 4th Monday of the month at

+Nancy Joslin

+Cashola Upcoming, February 23, 2020 at Shorebreak Restaurant, Shore Drive,

+Virginia Beach for Pat Edwards trip to Haiti.
+Come, enjoy, support Pat!

+Special Olympics Annual Event in May at Princess Anne High School and at Plaza Middle

+School - Outstanding support for those in the community

+Polio Plus Ongoing International Project to Stamp out Polio everywhere in the world.

+12 known cases left!
+Pints for Polio is ongoing and coming up agin early next year pounds of debris in the past 30 years

+Clean the Bay Day 31st opportunity was June 1, 2019 - this event has collected 6.5 million

+District Grant with Local Rotary Clubs

+Grant Project with area Rotary Clubs to work with the Soap Chips Project to make portable showers available to the community, the Elizabeth River Project, and Lynnhaven River Now oyster bed restoration